Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-time-of-day-greeting.md

 ## HTML Structure

-Our `HTML` for today couldn't be easier, we can leverage just one div.
+Our `HTML` for today couldn't be more straightforward.
+We can leverage just one div.

 ```
 <div id="greeting"></div>
 ```

-Inside this div, we will place whatever greeting is valid for that time.
+We will place whatever greeting is valid for that time inside this div.

 ## Styling our page

-Let's also add some basic styling to our page, nothing crazy, just a quite big centered block.
+Let's also add some basic styling to our page.
+Nothing crazy, just a quite big centered block.

 ```css
 body {